This film has not been scored.

 What's your score?

-Do you have news, reviews or comments for 'The Curse Of La Llorona'?
+Do you have a review or comment for 'The Curse Of La Llorona'?

 The might of Avengers: Endgame has come to an end in the UK, at least for the time being, as Pokémon: Detective Pikachu takes over at the top on its debut weekend of release.